LivTel/ETC_calcs/README.md

 ## Version 2 Calculator
 * Uses google charts to render a Expsoure Time vs Limiting magnitude plot
 * Uses 'Chained' to link allowed instrument / binning / filter / arm  options https://appelsiini.net/projects/chained/
+* This is now in the `jquery.chained.js` file and not loaded from appelsiini.net

 ## Deployment to Telescope webserver
 Modifications for the ETC should always be made and tested locally (not on telescope)